Introduction: Feeling Overwhelmed by Your Child’s ABA Report? You’re Not Alone

 Understanding Key Sections of Your ABA Assessment Report

-Can help guide the therapy sessions and track progress over time.
-The therapist will work closely with your child to create a personalized treatment plan that addresses their specific needs and goals.
-The structured nature of ABA therapy helps children with autism feel more comfortable and confident in their abilities, leading to greater success in reaching their goals.
-By focusing on small, achievable goals, ABA therapy helps children build on their strengths and improve their overall quality of life.
-Through consistent and individualized therapy sessions, children with autism can make significant progress in their development and communication skills.
+The report can help guide the therapy sessions and track progress over time.
+The provider will work closely with your child and caregivers to create a personalized treatment plan that addresses their specific needs and goals.
+The structured nature of ABA therapy may help some children with autism feel more comfortable and confident when practicing specific skills.
+By focusing on small, achievable goals, ABA therapy may help children build on their strengths and improve targeted areas of development.
+Through consistent and individualized therapy sessions, children with autism may make progress in their development and communication skills.

 1. Skill Areas: Daily Living Skills for Children with Autism

-These daily living skills for children with autism are essential for independence.
+These daily living skills for children with autism are important for independence.

 Are these delays permanent?

 No. These are current snapshots, not fixed outcomes.
-With the right ABA therapy program, many children make meaningful progress over time.
+With an individualized ABA therapy program, many children may make meaningful progress over time.

 2. Behavior Observations